-NASA has announced the licensing of its new traffic awareness and collision avoidance technology to Vigilant Aerospace Systems: NASA Press Release – NASA Licenses Unmanned Communications Tech [PDF]
+NASA has announced the licensing of its new traffic awareness and airspace management technology to Vigilant Aerospace Systems: NASA Press Release – NASA Licenses Unmanned Communications Tech [PDF]

 Here is the announcement on the NASA Armstrong Flight Research Center website: NASA Licenses New Communication Technology for Unmanned Aircraft

 Here is the full text of NASA’s announcement: